-JACK: Our buddy Glen Hanson had a regular gig at a bar in Minneapolis a couple times a month, and we were backing him up on bass and drums.
+JACK: Our buddy Glen Hanson had a regular gig at a bar in Minneapolis a couple of times a month, and we were backing him up on bass and drums.
 We had just begun working up a repertoire of songs we liked or had written.
 So after a while, Glen got us playing a short set to start out the night, and it just snowballed from there.

 PONYBOY: Have you always been into country music?

 JACK: When we were young, Billy Ray Cyrus was “country” and I didn’t understand that musicians I loved, like Buddy Holly, The Everly Brothers or even Johnny Cash, were considered country.
 When I first heard Hank Williams, I remember thinking, “This isn’t country.
 How can he be one of the founding fathers of country music?”
 When I was growing up, I used to say I liked everything but country.
 Now I realize how confused I was about what “country music” means.
 I guess I’m still confused.

 PONYBOY: The Cactus Blossoms have been compared to old school country groups like the Delmore Brothers and the Louvin Brothers.
 But who would you say are your musical influences?

 PAGE: I think it’s safe to say we wouldn’t be playing the kind of music we do without the Louvins.
 They wrote the book on two guys singing together.